yeswehack/YesWeBurp/README.md

 ## Description

-My YesWeHack is an extension for BurpSuite allowing you to access all your YesWeHack bug bounty programs directly inside Burp.
+YesWeBurp is an extension for BurpSuite allowing you to access all your YesWeHack bug bounty programs directly inside Burp.

-MyYesWeHack also help you to configure Burp according to the program rules
+YesWeBurp also help you to instantly configure Burp according to the program rules.

 ![](https://i.imgur.com/xkRj3wQ.png)